Charles Scribner’s Sons (New York, US)

 A copy of the Autobiography of David Crockett has a 1923 copyright but is probably from 1929 given the newest volume in the series advertised on the jacket flap (#49, Contemporary Essays, first published in 1929).
 Jackets from this era have the same repeating pattern of series colophon overprinted by the book title and author, but the text has been moved to a box on the front of the jacket.
 The jacket flaps and rear are devoted to advertising the series.

 The jacket back includes titles up to #40.
 The complementary Modern Student’s Library Philosophy Series is advertised on the back jacket flap.
-Books from this and the French Series had slightly different jacket and book design but largely followed the form of the regular series.
+Books from this and the French Series had a slightly different jacket and book design but largely followed the form of the regular series.

 Bindings are moderately heavy cloth with gold stamping.

-A prospectus of the series is printed facing the half title page.
+A prospectus of the series is printed facing the half-title page.
 The half title page also includes the series name.
 “American Division” may refer to the fact that Scribner, around 1930, was publishing some books (primarily from the Philosophical Series) in London.

 The title page also includes the series name.